Bromley Cross railway station: Facilities

-Parking is adjacent to the station, with overflow parking opposite and neighbouring Turton Media Arts College.
 The station is staffed on a part-time basis (mornings and early afternoons only, Monday to Saturday), with a ticket office and waiting room on the southbound platform.
 A ticket machine is also available for use outside opening hours and for the collection of pre-paid/advance purchase tickets.
-The platforms are fully accessible for disabled travellers (step-free access to both, northbound via the foot crossing) and there are passenger information screens and a public announcement system in place.

 Station clock

 The station clock was probably installed in the early 1900s and is clearly seen on a 1912 photograph, with an identical clock noted on a 1905 photograph of once nearby Turton Station.
 The clock has a London Midland Scottish Railway (LMSR) identity number, an oval brass disc nailed onto the clock's long case (LMS 9994), this number indicating that the clock was installed by the L&YR before the creation of the LMS in 1923.
-In 1996 the clock was restored to working order by the Railway Heritage Trust and is a rare survivor, being still hand-wound weekly.

 Grade II listing

 The 1848 original low-level platform, the 1859 station building, and the 1875 signal box were all Grade II listed in early 2015.